qlexqndru/zen-browser-flake/README.md

 This is a flake for the Zen browser.

 ## Update
-This version has an automatic daily updater, so zen is always up to date (for the updates freaks like me).
+This version has an automatic daily updates, so zen is always up to date (for the updates freaks like me).

 ## Kudos
 Special thanks to [fufexan](https://github.com/fufexan) and [MarceColl](https://github.com/MarceColl) for this awesome flake!